keboola/connection-docs/writers/storage/dropbox/index.md

 * TOC
 {:toc}

-This extractor writes tables as CSV or other files into a single [Dropbox](https://www.dropbox.com/) account.
+This writer sends tables as CSV or other files into a single [Dropbox](https://www.dropbox.com/) account.

 ## Create New Configuration
 Find the Dropbox writer in the list of writers and create a new configuration.
 Name it.